khmarbaise/multienv-maven-plugin/README.md

   * artifactId-version-prod.war

-So next time you need to add an environment you simply solve this by adding a new folder under `environments` which might being called `qa-01` plus the information you would like to configure and that's it what's needed to do.
-Configuration Maven Plugin will automatically identify the new environment by search in the environment folder and producing appropriate artifacts from it.
+If you need to add a new environment this can simply being solved by adding a new folder under `environments` which might being called `qa-01` plus the information you would like to configure and that's it.
+Configuration Maven Plugin will automatically identify the new environment by search in the environment folder and producing appropriate artifacts out of it.

 How To Configure
 ----------------